hashicorp/vault/website/source/api/auth/aws/index.html.md

   the metadata document, so essentially, this disables the client nonce check whenever the instance is migrated to a new host and pendingTime is newer than the previously-remembered time.
 Use with caution.
 Defaults to 'false'.
+  Mutually exclusive with `disallow_reauthentication`.
 - `disallow_reauthentication` `(bool: false)` - If set, only allows a single token to be granted per instance ID.
 This can be cleared with the auth/aws/identity-whitelist endpoint.
 Defaults to 'false'.
+Mutually exclusive with `allow_instance_migration`.

 ### Sample Payload